Dushyantgoswami/docs/docs/developers/getting-started/setup.md

 ## Install Ignite (v0.22.2)

 Ignite CLI is an easy-to-use CLI tool for creating and maintaining sovereign application-specific blockchains.
 Blockchains created with Ignite CLI use Cosmos SDK and Tendermint by default.
 We will utilize dYmension's RDK and dymint as drop-in replacements for the Cosmos SDK and Tendermint.
-To install, head to the [Install Ignite CLI page](https://docs.ignite.com/guide/install).
+To install, head to the [v0.22.2 release](https://github.com/ignite/cli/releases/tag/v0.22.2).

 ## Install Make
 GNU Make is a tool which controls the generation of executables and other non-source files of a program from the program's source files.